 Community Safety Partnership Manager

 The next step

 A representative from the Community Safety Partnership will discuss with you the issues that you have been having, complete an application process with you.
 Once this assessment has been made, you will be contacted and informed as to whether your Trigger application has been successful (don’t worry if criteria has not been met, we still may be able to assist you via our Anti-Social Behaviour Team).

 If the Trigger has been met:

-What if I am not happy with the suggested outcomes/actions?
+If you are not happy with the suggested outcomes/actions